cColds/Landing-Page/LandingPage/README.md

+# Landing-Page

 View website at https://ccolds.github.io/Landing-Page/

-Note: The images on the site are not mine, all credits go to their respective owner.
+Note: The images on the site are not mine.
+This is for demonstrative purposes only.
+All credits go to their respective owner.